eclipsesource/tabris-js/doc/widgets.md

 ## Widget Properties

-Every native widget has a set properties (e.g. a text or a color).
+Every native widget has a set of properties (e.g. a text or a color).
 These properties can be read and written using the methods `get` and `set`, respectively.

 ### `get(name)`